kleopatra999/faq/answers.md

 A Failure returns False from a `defined` check, and you can exctract the exception with the `exception` method.

+<span id="want" /><span id="wantarray" />
+### Why is `wantarray` or `want` gone?
+Can I return different things in different contexts?

+Perl has the `wantarry` function that tells you whether it is called in void, scalar or list context.
+Perl 6 has no equivalent construct, because context does not flow inwards, i.e. a routine cannot know which context it is called in.

+One reason is that Perl 6 has multi dispatch, and in a code example like

+    multi w(Int $x) { say 'Int' }
+    multi w(Str $x) { say 'Str' }
+    w(f());

+there is no way to determine if the caller of sub `f` wants a string or an integer, because it is not yet known what the caller is.
+In general this is requires solving the halting problem, which even Perl 6 compiler writers have trouble with.

 <span id="meta" />
 ## Meta Questions and Advocacy